cybros-network/cybros-network/docs/ideas.md

 I think we could support commission (percentage 0 - 100) first, the pool will take some cut from user fee - Pool set a commission, the task runner and the pool share the fee

-### "Paragon" of a pool's workers

-To keep security of the pool, we must restrict the pool's worker's implementations, so the pool owner can set requirements of worker, when adding new worker, it will do the check, only matched worker can be added.

-Pool's owner can edit the requirements, but he needs to ensure current workers are suit for new requirements first.

-We may provide a `remove_all_workers(pool_id)` call.

 ### Finalize off-chain computing protocol v0